Switzerland’s CO₂ Act Aligns with EU's ReFuelEU Rules But Market Readiness Remains in Question

 Despite a clear regulatory roadmap, discussions at our reFuel.ch roundtable in October 2024 revealed a sobering disconnect between ambition and action.
 While airlines publicly commit to net-zero targets, there's little indication that they are willing to absorb the current SAF price premiums — beyond the limited supply of HEFA from used cooking oil.
 Major fuel producers such as Shell remain hesitant to invest in SAF production, citing high costs and claiming unpredictable offtake, despite the strict blending rules of the ReFuelEU Aviation regulation.
 Exceptions are small start-ups like Synhelion and Solarbelt, but they will not be able to deliver the quantities needed.

 Recent developments underscore these concerns.
 CEOs of four major European airlines have reportedly urged the European Commission to delay SAF mandates due to supply constraints1.
-This reflects a classic chicken-and-egg dilemma: fuel producers are reluctant to invest in SAF production without guaranteed offtake, while the offtakers (i.e., the airlines) cite insufficient as a barrier to compliance.
+This reflects a classic chicken-and-egg dilemma: fuel producers are reluctant to invest in SAF production without guaranteed offtake, while the offtakers (i.e., the airlines) cite insufficient production as a barrier to compliance.
 Although the European Commission has reaffirmed its SAF targets for now, it remains to be seen whether the political resolve will hold — and whether this will be enough to unlock the large-scale investments urgently needed for SAF production.

 Conclusion: A Critical Juncture